oshoura/react-website-demo/README.md

-# Simple Website Demo
+# Simple React Website Demo

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 I created this demo website to highlight some of React's capabilities and learn more about them.
 Created a responsive website, with a header, footer, and a minimal yet modern UI.
 I used mostly ReactJS, and CSS.

+I built it following this [tutorial](https://www.youtube.com/watch?v=I2UBjN5ER4s)

 ## Available Scripts